Sport Science Challenge guidelines

 - travel-related costs necessary to undertake project activity (capped at $5,000 excluding GST).

-Only eligible project costs incurred on or after the announcement of successful applications can be claimed.
+If successful, only eligible project costs incurred on or after the announcement of successful applications can be claimed.

 Items not eligible for funding include: